The City of Launceston has a series of major projects underway which intend to revitalise the municipality and boost the economy.

 The Northern expansion proposal has also been supported by the Launceston Chamber of Commerce, with the organisation saying: "The chamber is of the view that it will revitalise the CBD, and add more of a youthful culture and diversity within the city."

-The State and Federal Governments have pledged financial support to the proposal.
+The State and Federal governments pledged financial support to the proposal.

-Prime Minister Malcolm Turnbull has promised $150m while Tasmanian Treasurer Peter Gutwein committed $75m to the proposal.
+Prime Minister Malcolm Turnbull promised $150 million while Tasmanian Treasurer Peter Gutwein committed $75 million to the proposal.

 Where to from here

-For more information about the UTAS Northern Expansion, visit here.
+For more information about the UTAS Northern Expansion, visit here or view the University's Master Plan here.

 The purpose of the Northern Suburbs Revitalisation project is to work closely with the community to develop a strategic framework for the future of the Northern Suburbs of Launceston, with the aim of improving the social, economic and environmental wellbeing for the area.
 This is a planning project led by community engagement.